Nicholas H. Nelsen

 About Me

 Welcome!
-I am a final-year graduate student in applied mathematics at Caltech, where I am advised by Prof. Andrew M. Stuart.
-Broadly, my research interests live at the intersection of computational mathematics and statistics.
-Using rigorous analysis and domain-specific insight, I develop novel data-driven methods for high- and infinite-dimensional problems, establish theoretical guarantees on the reliability and trustworthiness of these methods, and apply them in the physical and data sciences.
+I am an NSF Mathematical Sciences Postdoctoral Research Fellow in the Department of Mathematics at MIT, where I am hosted by Prof. Philippe Rigollet.
+I am also affiliated with LIDS and the UQ Group, where I collaborate with Prof. Youssef Marzouk.
+Broadly, my research interests lie at the intersection of computational mathematics and statistics.
+Using rigorous analysis and domain-specific insight, I develop novel data-driven machine learning methods for high- and infinite-dimensional problems, establish theoretical guarantees on the reliability and trustworthiness of these methods, and apply them in the physical and data sciences.
+My current work blends operator learning with ideas from inverse problems, generative modeling, and uncertainty quantification.

 Recent News